ovh/go-ovh/README.md

 This authentication method is useful when short-lived credentials are necessary.
 E.g. oauth2 [plugin](https://github.com/puppetlabs/vault-plugin-secrets-oauthapp)
-for hashicorp vault can request an access token that would be used by OVH terraform provider.
-Although this token, requested via data-source, would end up stored in the terraform state-file, that would pose less risk since the token validity would last for only 1 hour.
+for HashiCorp Vault can request an access token that would be used by OVHcloud terraform provider.
+Although this token, requested via data-source, would end up stored in the Terraform state file, that would pose less risk since the token validity would last for only 1 hour.

 Other applications are of course also possible.